minetest/minetest/doc/menu_lua_api.md

       ```lua
       {
-          mods = "/home/user/.minetest/mods",
+          mods = "/home/user/.opalclient/mods",
-          share = "/usr/share/minetest/mods", -- only provided when RUN_IN_PLACE=0
+          share = "/usr/share/opalclient/mods", -- only provided when RUN_IN_PLACE=0

-          -- Custom dirs can be specified by the MINETEST_MOD_DIR env variable
+          -- Custom dirs can be specified by the opalclient_MOD_DIR env variable
           ["/path/to/custom/dir"] = "/path/to/custom/dir",
       }
       ```